anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter02.md

 <a name="2.4"></a>
 ## 2.4 Typical Example for Reference Implementation

-The following figure explicitely shows a typicle example for reference implementation based on OpenStack.
+The following figure explicitely shows a typical example for reference implementation based on OpenStack.
 Note that this is just an example, actual deployment can be varied in multiple aspects, including the number of VIM-ctrl, SDN/no-SDN, the number of network nodes and storage nodes and leaf-spine/no leaf-spine.